Brief Case

 He reveals, in time, aspects of his excellence that we would never comprehend if life were always easy.

-Through our adverse experiences, we learn that he is who he claims to be—our refuge, comforter, redeemer, deliverer, and friend.
+Through our adversities, we learn that he truly is who he claims to be—our refuge, comforter, redeemer, deliverer, and friend.

 We come to understand that when other sources of contentment fade, God himself is enough to satisfy our soul.

-The links in the Level Two dropdown menus, located above the banner and on subsequent pages, address the paradox of our suffering and God’s goodness.
+The nearby Level One menu expounds on this promise.
+The Level Two dropdown menus address the paradox of our suffering and God’s goodness.

-Both levels include insights about walking in harmony with God.
+Both levels include insights about walking in harmony with him.